Navigating your consumer rights can be confusing. In our experience, even retailers and manufacturers don't always understand what the rules are.

 A problem is major if at least one of these applies:

-• you wouldn't have bought the item if you knew about the problem
+- You wouldn't have bought the item if you had known about the problem

-• The product has two or more minor failures, and you would not have bought the product if you knew the nature and extent of these failures.
+- The product has two or more minor failures, and you wouldn't have bought it if you knew the nature and extent of these failures.
 (Note: These failures don't need to relate to the same consumer guarantee.)

 If it's a major problem, you can